 What does it all mean for us as gardeners?

 FEED THE SOIL - NOT THE PLANTS

-If our soil is poor, meaning hard-packed like some soils that are heavy with clay, water won’t drain away and will pool on top of the soil.
-If you are like me, I am always tempted to dig up that dirt and break up the clumps - it used to make me feel like I was making a difference.
+If our soil is poor, hard-packed and heavy with clay, water won’t drain away and will pool on top of the soil.
+I am always tempted to dig and break up the clumps - it made me feel like I was making a difference.

 But I wasn’t.

 With my research, and experience, it only made things worse.
 Please don’t dig up your garden unless you really have to - there are times when you may have to change the level, or remove stones and rocks, but remember this: